SerenaTetart/NLP_Classification/README.md

 This project needs some changes in order to be perfect but we can already predict 'normal' and 'toxic' data very well.

-Using Naive Baye we have pretty good results for respectively normal and toxic data: 96.80% and 75.08% accuracy.
+Using Naive Baye we have pretty good results for respectively normal and toxic data with 96.80% and 75.08% accuracy.

 <p align="center">
 <img src="https://user-images.githubusercontent.com/65224852/150573359-655195b0-57a8-4c52-8d54-28edfaf0fce2.PNG">